 How Conor Maguire surfed Ireland’s biggest ever wave

-After a tropical storm sent record-breaking 60ft waves crashing into Mullaghmore, the Irish surfer took his chance to ride the swell of a lifetime.
+After a tropical storm sent historic 60ft waves crashing into Mullaghmore, the Irish surfer took his chance to ride the swell of a lifetime.

 Published on